assinie/md2hlp/examples/reboot.md

 + reboot

 ## DESCRIPTION
-Reboot the machine: it call NMI VECTORS and flush page 3
+Reboot the machine: it call NMI VECTORS and flush page 2 and page 0

 ## SOURCE
-Internale command in Oric (assembly)
+Internal command in Oric (assembly)